Fiveable

 • Negotiate better terms with suppliers and lenders, such as longer payment windows or lower interest rates

-A clothing boutique that's bringing in sales but struggling to pay suppliers might switch from "Net 30" to "Net 15" payment terms for its customers (so customers pay within 15 days instead of 30), while also asking its fabric supplier for a "Net 60" arrangement.
-That gap between collecting money and paying money out is called the cash conversion cycle, and shortening it can save a business.
+For example, a clothing boutique that's bringing in sales but struggling to pay suppliers might switch its customers from "Net 30" to "Net 15" payment terms (so customers pay within 15 days instead of 30), while asking its fabric supplier for a "Net 60" arrangement.
+Shortening the gap between collecting money and paying it out can help a business stay afloat.

 Vocabulary